namanmalik21/namanmalik21/README.md

 Software Developer
 ------------------

 * 🌍  I'm based in Rewari,Haryana,I've been learning to code for 4 Years.
-I started with HTML , but have really found a passion for Frontend Development
+I started with HTML , but have really found a passion for Full Stack Development
 * ✉️  You can contact me at [namanmalik21@gmail.com](mailto:namanmalik21@gmail.com)